AWSCognitoIdentityProviderInitiateAuthResponse

 var authenticationResult: AWSCognitoIdentityProviderAuthenticationResultType? { get set }

-The name of the challenge which you are responding to with this call.
-This is returned to you in the
+• The name of the challenge that you’re responding to with this call.
+This name is returned in the InitiateAuth response if you must pass another challenge.

-: For users which are required to change their passwords after successful first login.
-This challenge should be passed withNEW_PASSWORD
+• NEW_PASSWORD_REQUIRED: For users who are required to change their passwords after successful first login.

 Declaration